Same day emergency dentistry in North Atlanta, GA

 It’s essential to be prepared for an unexpected dental emergency, even though it’s impossible to know when they might happen.
 While dental emergencies are very rarely life-threatening or even dangerous, time is of the essence to maximize your chances of restoring your previous smile.
 For that reason, it’s always a good idea to have the number of a professional, trustworthy emergency dentist in Georgia, such as North Atlanta Family Dentistry.

-When Should I Visit My Dentist for an Emergency?
+When Should I Visit an Emergency Dentist?

 Since many different things can qualify as “dental emergencies,” it’s not always easy to tell when you need emergency dental care.
 On the one hand, tooth pain can originate from something as simple as a stubborn piece of food stuck in your teeth and may not require dental treatment.
 However, on the other hand, fast action after having a tooth knocked out may mean the difference between saving your tooth or a permanently lost tooth.